OBJET D’ART EXCERPT

 had traveled back in time to film it for him.

-in his lap sat another conundrum: a stack of photographs
+Sean, in his lap sat another conundrum: a stack of

-that simply could not exist.
-They showed impossible events
+photographs that simply could not exist.
+They showed

-appeared no different in any of these photos.
+before, and she appeared no different in any of these

-but for every person drawing a breath on the planet.
-But
+him, but for every person drawing a breath on the planet.

 hadn’t eaten anything since roughly four-o-clock that day